Affineindia/D-Bricks/README.md

 ## 2. Technologies Used
 ------------------------------
+1. **Azure Databricks**:

+      Offers a unified platform for processing, analyzing, and generating insights from data, while facilitating the seamless integration of LLM models and automated workflows.

+2. **Databricks Unity Catalog**:

+      Provides a centralized governance layer to manage and secure data across Databricks, ensuring organized storage and retrieval of image attributes and search results.

+3. **Databricks Delta Table Indexing**:

+      Optimizes data retrieval by enabling faster querying and efficient access to large datasets, crucial for managing image metadata.

+4. **Databricks Vector Search Endpoint**:

+      Powers high-performance similarity searches for image and text embeddings, enabling efficient search functionalities.

+5. **Databricks Model Registry & Serving**:

+      Manages model tracking and deployment, ensuring seamless scaling and real-time or batch inference for machine learning models.

-1. **Azure OpenAI**:
+6. **Azure OpenAI**:

       Provides large language models (LLMs) to generate product tags and perform text-to-image searches using prompt engineering, enabling intelligent and automated search capabilities.

-2. **Azure Blob Storage**:
+7. **Azure Blob Storage**:

       Stores product images and metadata efficiently, serving as a scalable and secure repository for the image data used in the project.

-3. **Azure Databricks**:

-      Offers a unified platform for processing, analyzing, and generating insights from data, while facilitating the seamless integration of LLM models and automated workflows.

-4. **Azure Unity Catalog**:

-      Provides a centralized governance layer to manage and secure data across Databricks, ensuring organized storage and retrieval of image attributes and search results.
+8. **Azure Key Vault**:

+      Azure Key Vault is a cloud service used to securely store and manage sensitive information like secrets, keys, and certificates for protecting access to applications and resources.

+9. **Autogen Agent**:

+      An automation tool that streamlines the image tagging and search processes, reducing the need for manual intervention by continuously improving search and tagging results.

-5. **GitHub**:
+10. **GitHub**:

       Used for version control and collaboration, hosting the project's codebase, ensuring continuous integration, and managing updates to the search engine and tagging framework.

-6. **Autogen Agent**:

-      An automation tool that streamlines the image tagging and search processes, reducing the need for manual intervention by continuously improving search and tagging results.

-7. **Streamlit**:
+11. **Streamlit**:

       Python-based framework used to develop the interactive dashboard, allowing users to upload images, perform keyword-based searches, and view results in real time.